ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## From application-oriented to domain-oriented

-- **Research question 1.** Can we abstract from application-level solutions to domain-level solutions?
+- **Research question 1.** Can we abstract from application-level solutions to general purpose (e.g., domain-level) solutions?

-<b style="color: blue;">Takeaway from previous phase </b>: a Digital Twin (DT) can be represented through data pipelines that collect, process, and transform data into insights.
+<b style="color: blue;">Takeaway from previous phase </b>: a Digital Twin (DT) can be represented through data pipelines that collect, process, and exploit such data.

 - **Research question 2.**: given a data pipeline, can we identify the set of data platform services required to support it?